nekka69a/Weather-application/README.md

        git clone https://github.com/your-username/weather-app.git

-_italique_ Navigate to the project directory:
+_Navigate to the project directory:_

        cd weather-app

-Open the index.html file in your web browser.
+_Open the index.html file in your web browser._

 ## Usage